radik909/react-boilerplate/README.md

 `precommit` hooks are defined in `package.json`

-So to make sure code doesn't have any errors(lint, flow, prettier, tests, etc.) before committing, run `yarn validate` to check the errors.
+So to make sure code doesn't have any errors(lint, flow, prettier, etc.) before committing, run `yarn run validate` to check the errors.

 ## Deployment